0289 1641340

 • Collaborations

-Our wonderful network of partners and supporters!
+Our network of partners and supporters!

 In addition to the scores of individuals and groups who undertake fundraising activities on our behalf, Rosie’s Trust is indebted to a huge network of approximately 100 organisations who support us in myriad ways to help people to hold on to their companion pets at a time when they need them most.
 They come from the community and voluntary sector as well as the statutory and corporate sectors.